micropython/micropython/docs/library/lcd160cr.rst

 .. method:: LCD160CR.jpeg(buf)

     Display a JPEG.  `buf` should contain the entire JPEG data.
+JPEG data should not include EXIF information.
     The origin of the JPEG is set by :meth:`LCD160CR.set_pos`.

 .. method:: LCD160CR.jpeg_start(total_len)